EECS149-SHaZam/shazam/raspi/README.md

 make bt-on rumble
 ```

 Raspberry Pi system configuration
 =================================

 Connecting to the internet
 --------------------------

 In the lab, it is not possible to use the ethernet connections for the Pi.
 There are protections on them to prevent this.
 Instead, I had to use my laptop as a proxy and share its internet connection with the Pi.
 To do this:

 1) Connect the Pi to the laptop with an ethernet cable.

 2) Turn on the ssh server on the laptop.

+3) Connect to Airbears or Airbears2 from the laptop.

-3) Set the laptop's ethernet IP manually to 192.168.2.1.
+4) Set the laptop's ethernet IP manually to 192.168.2.1, and the mask to 255.255.255.0.

-4) Set the pi's IP address:
+5) Set the pi's IP address:

 ```bash
 sudo ifconfig eth0 192.168.2.2 netmask 255.255.255.0
 sudo route add default gw 192.168.2.1 eth0
 ```

-5) Add nameservers to the pi.
+6) Add nameservers to the pi.
 In `/etc/resolv.conf`,

 ```conf
 nameserver 8.8.8.8
 nameserver 8.8.4.4
 ```

-6) Start an ssh tunnel on the pi:
+7) Start an ssh tunnel on the pi:

 ```bash
 ssh -D 8080 username@192.168.2.1
 ```

-7) Configure the pi's proxy settings.
+8) Configure the pi's proxy settings.
 In another shell in the pi, execute

 ```bash
 export http_proxy=http://127.0.0.1:8080
 export ftp_proxy=ftp://127.0.0.1:8080
 ```

-8) Now, try to ping a nameserver:
+9) Now, try to ping a nameserver:

 ```bash
 ping google.com